robosac333/Franka_Panda_Moveit2_Pick_Place/README.md

 Attached is the video link for the pick and place implementation [here](https://drive.google.com/file/d/1q3rQrPAflAEGoBmVigwEQKYOsfAvbVuS/view?usp=sharing).

-Also find attached is the video to use Moveit Setup Assistant video to build the configuration files from scratch [here](https://drive.google.com/file/d/1SjO-hhGwn1HkOcPxir70J3k3s9VJ5yLq/view?usp=sharing).
+Also find attached the video to use Moveit Setup Assistant to build the Moveit configuration files from scratch [here](https://drive.google.com/file/d/1SjO-hhGwn1HkOcPxir70J3k3s9VJ5yLq/view?usp=sharing).